 H5769 – “Ever” and “Everlasting”

 This is the word that is used throughout the Old Testament as “ever,” “forever,” and “everlasting.”
 In the Strong’s, it means “a point concealed.”
 The italicized words in the Strong’s are added by men.
 We see the true meaning of this word is “the point which is hidden/a secret.”
-This is a point in time (or an age of time) in which one does not know the end.
+This is a point in time (or an age of time) in which only God knows the time of the end.

 H5703 – “Ever”

 This word is defined as “terminus” which is a duration up to an end point.
-We see the use of ever and forever in the Old Testament is not much different from the New Testament, other than godless translators trying to spin a narrative to benefit their antichrist kingdom.
+The use of ever and forever in the Old Testament is no different than its use in the New Testament, other than godless translators trying to spin a narrative to benefit their antichrist kingdom.

 Everything about God’s creations is determined in ages.
 The ONLY constant that never changes, and that has ALWAYS been and ALWAYS will be, is God Himself.

 I’ve received some blowback for this study which happens when one speaks God’s truths which is our daily cross.
 Some Christians cannot forgive certain trespasses.
 They believe their fallible filth is better than the next person’s fallible filth.
 They forget that what is pure and good about their fallible selves is spiritual and ONLY OF GOD and not of them (Ephesians 2:5).
 Sin is sin… there are not varying degrees of it… their own gossip is the murdering of another.
 They are limiting the power of the shed blood of Jesus Christ and feeling justified in doing so… that self-righteousness is sin that the bible calls “holier than thou” in Isaiah 65:5.

 People with an opinion on this topic typically fall into 1 of 3 camps: